 Your thesis is submitted for examination to the College of Humanities and Social Sciences (CHSS) Postgraduate Office (PGO) based on the first floor of the David Hume Tower.
 What you need to do:

 - Guidance on the examination process - this document provides a timeline of the whole process for you from completing your intention to submit forms right through to registering for graduation.

 - Code of Practice for Supervisors and Research Students - have a look at this as it gives an overview on the process of writing up and submission.

 - Intention to Submit forms - two months prior to submission date, you should complete these forms and hand them in to the School PG Office, these will be copied for your file and sent to the College PG Office on your behalf.
 When these are received at the College PGO, the nomination of your examiners will be arranged so it is important to do this in good time so that all arrangements are in place for the examination of your thesis by the submission date.

 - Notice of Intention Submit

-- Your abstract must be written directly onto this form in the space provided.
+- Your abstract must be written directly onto this form and should fit onto one side of A4.

 - You can adjust the font of the writing to make the most of the space available but make sure that it is no less than 10 points and legible!